-The timing of the amounts of the gross loss and settlement expense payments is an estimate based on historical experience and the expectations of future payment patterns.
-However, the timing of these payments may vary from the amounts stated above
+The actual timing of gross loss and loss adjustment expense payments is unknown and therefore timing estimates are based on historical experience and the expectations of future payment patterns.

 Off-Balance Sheet Arrangements

 We have no off-balance sheet arrangements that have, or are reasonably likely to have, a current or future effect on our financial condition, changes in financial condition, revenues or expenses, results of operations, liquidity, capital expenditures, or capital reserves.